omidarmat/webDevNotes/JavaScript/javascript-theory.md

 > **_Note_** | the method can also replace whole words, not only single characters.

 **`.replaceAll()`:** used to replace parts of strings.
-Note that this will only replace all occurences of the first argument.
+Note that this will replace all occurences of the first argument.

 **`.split()`:** used to split a string into multiple parts based on a divider string that it receives as argument.

-- Accpets string as argument.
+- Accpets a divider character as argument typed as string.
 - Returns an array containing multiple string elements.

 ```js
 console.log("omid+armat+programming".split("+")); // ['omid', 'armat', 'programming'];
 ```

-**`.join()`:** used to join string elements stored in an array into one whole string value, each separated by a separator argument from the next element.
+**`.join()`:** used to join string elements stored in an array into one whole string value, each separated by a separator character from the next element.

-- Accepts a string as argument.
+- Accepts a seperator character as argument types as string.
 - Returns a new string.

 ```js